-"transferredTCF" when UDPTL is used.
+Send: The T38FaxRateManagement attribute MUST be included and MUST have a value of "transferredTCF" when UDPTL is used.
 With the value "transferredTCF", TCF is passed end-to-end as opposed to an attribute value of "localTCF" where TCF is generated locally.
 Note that "localTCF" is only appropriate when a reliable transport such as TCP is used.

-Receive: When UDPTL is used, the T38FaxRateManagement attribute either MUST be present with a
+Receive: When UDPTL is used, the T38FaxRateManagement attribute either MUST be present with a value of "transferredTCF" or it MUST be absent, in which case transferred TCF is assumed.
+All other values of the attribute MUST be rejected (error code 415 - Unsupported Media Type).

-Type).